jet-lab/jet-bots/README.md

 This will create the sample tokens and markets described in config.json.
 This file was generated to create test markets for localnet, and devnet.
 The mainnet section is the currently actively traded addresses on mainnet.

 Once you have created the test markets you will need some tokens to trade.
-On localnet and devent the script faucet.ts will airdrop you some samples tokens.
+On localnet and devnet the script faucet.ts will airdrop you some samples tokens.
 From the src directory...

 ```shell
 ./faucet.ts